logo for raise-smart-kid.com

 Here you will find a short course on how to play kid games and playthings listing the skills associated with play, appropriate playthings and what caregivers can do for 0 - 18 months old babies and how to guide them through this very important infant developmental stages.

-Ages Stages Child Development: 0 - 18 Months
+Ages and Stages of Child Development: 0 - 18 Months

 PERCEPTION: